IN2-Moist/2Take1-Moist-Script/README.md

  at some point they will crash and most of the session

-Lester Cummy WindSock Crash v1
+Lester Cummy Windsock Crash v1
-Lester Cummy WindSock Crash v2
+Lester Cummy Windsock Crash v2
  Both versions have potential to crash everyone in your session be warned! v1 spawns and executes higher up in the sky above the player v2 spawns lower and closer to the player